Cassiel Ato Forson: Personal life

 Forson is a Christian.
 He is married and has two children.

 Controversy

 Forson was alleged to have caused financial loss to Ghana in a procurement of 200 ambulances between 2014 and 2016.

 Eventually, Forson and two others were sent to court to answer for charges including wilfully causing financial loss to the state.
 In court, Forson lawyers told the Court their client did not have a case to answer.
 However, in March 2023, the Accra High Court where the case was being heard ordered Ato Forson to open his defense.
 Forson and his lawyers did not take kindly to the decision and made an appeal at the Court of Appeal.

-In July 2024, the Appeals Court did not set aside the High Court's decision for Forson and the two others to open their defence, it also acquitted and discharged them of all the charges.
+In July 2024, the Appeals Court did not only set aside the High Court's decision for Forson and the two others to open their defence, it also acquitted and discharged them of all the charges.